MicrosoftDocs/fabric-docs/docs/data-warehouse/create-reports.md

 2. Using Power BI Desktop

 ## Create reports using the Power BI service
-From within the warehouse experience, using the ribbon and the main home tab, navigate to the **New report** button.
+Within the warehouse experience, using the ribbon and the main home tab, navigate to the **New report** button.
 This option provides a native, quick way to create report built on top of the default Power BI dataset.

 :::image type="content" source="media\reports-power-bi-service\new-report-riboon.png" alt-text="Screenshot of new report in the ribbon." lightbox="media\reports-power-bi-service\new-report-ribbon.png":::